 Lots of riders begin their day with low-GI foods such as porridge that provides a slow-release of energy, keeping them fully fuelled throughout the day.
 Throwing nuts into the mix isn't just great for adding that extra crunch, but they also contain many vital fatty acids, vitamins and minerals, honey has soothing and medicinal qualities, which is great for Bibby's immune system, and cinnamon helps insulin sensitivity, allowing blood glucose levels to remain steady throughout the day.

-Supplements: A few multivitamins and
+Supplements: A few multivitamins and some beta-alanine.

 Beta-alanine benefits performance by increasing the concentration of carnosine in muscles, which decreases fatigue and increases total muscular work done, which is great for athletes like Bibby.
 Taking multivitamins helps boost Bibby's immune system, and helps boost his already healthy diet.